danbev/learning-crypto/notes/sigstore.md

 }
 ```
 I think that this will be canonicalized and then signed, and then base64 encoded
-and addes to the annotations object with the key
+and added to the annotations object with the key
 `dev.cosignproject.cosign/signature`.

 To verify an image, the image it self need to be fetched, and also the signature